arjunjain/wp-social-sharing/readme.txt

 2. Alternatively, download the plugin and upload the contents of `wp-social-sharing.zip` to your plugins directory, which usually is `/wp-content/plugins/`.
 Activate the plugin.

 == Changelog ==

+= 1.8 - August 18, 2015 =
+- Add Text Position option in Settings page and Also in shortcode
+- Add Social icon position option (Global Option)

 = 1.7 - June 24, 2015 =
 - Add Text Before sharing buttons